oniyukii/anxiety/scenes/act1.md

 {{/if}}

 {{if !_.whitebread && !_.parasite}}
-b: Ti strapperà la carne riducendola in coriandoli di sangue, trasformerà le tue viscere in stelle filanti, e mescoleranno il tuo sangue nel ciotolne del punch!
+b: Ridurrà la tua carne in coriandoli di sangue, le tue viscere in stelle filanti, e mescolerà il tuo sangue nel punch!
 {{/if}}

 {{if !_.whitebread && !_.parasite}}